Optimal Learning Rates for Regularized Least-Squares with a Fourier Capacity Condition: Preliminaries

-As noted above, we observe here that the kernel only appears in \eqref{eq:BV} via the constant term $||k_{\psi}||_{\infty}$, and hence $k$ does not influence the asymptotic behavior of the upper bound as $\lambda \to 0$.
-This surprising absence of the kernel (beyond the eigenbasis $\{e_i\}_{i = 1}^{\infty}$), can be attributed to the embedding conditions in Assumption \ref{Embedding Condition}, which ensure that (via a Gagliardo-Nirenberg type inequality) uniform bounds on the bias depend only on the \textit{ratios} between norms in $\mathcal{H}^{\psi}$, and $\mathcal{H}^{\phi}$ and $\mathcal{H}_K$, respectively.
-Moreover, due to relative growth rates of the index functions implied by compactness, these capacity ratios depend solely on $\phi$, $\psi$, and $s$.
+As noted above, we observe here that the kernel only appears in \eqref{eq:BV} via the constant term $||k^{\psi^{1 + \epsilon}}||_{\infty}$, and hence, given the geometric functions $\psi, \phi$, and $s$, $K$ does not directly influence the asymptotic behavior of the upper bound as $\lambda \to 0$.
+This surprising absence of the kernel (given the aforementioned profile functions), can be attributed to the embedding conditions in Assumption \ref{Embedding Condition}, which ensure that (via a Gagliardo-Nirenberg type inequality) uniform bounds on the bias depend only on the \textit{ratios} between norms in $\mathcal{H}^{\psi}$, and $\mathcal{H}^{\phi}$ and $\mathcal{H}_K$, respectively.
+Moreover, due to relative growth rates of the index functions implied by compactness, these capacity ratios depend solely on $\phi$, $\psi$, and $s$. \\